 BROOKS, JAMES ABIJAH

 William Warren Sterling, Trails and Trials of a Texas Ranger (Norman: University of Oklahoma Press, 1968).
 Walter Prescott Webb Papers, Dolph Briscoe Center for American History, University of Texas at Austin.
 Walter Prescott Webb, The Texas Rangers (Boston: Houghton Mifflin, 1935; rpt., Austin: University of Texas Press, 1982).

-The following, adapted from the Chicago Manual of Style, 15th edition, is the preferred citation for this article.Harold J. Weiss, Jr., "BROOKS, JOHN ABIJAH," Handbook of Texas Online (http://www.tshaonline.org/handbook/online/articles/fbrdv.
+The following, adapted from the Chicago Manual of Style, 15th edition, is the preferred citation for this article.Handbook of Texas Online, Harold J. Weiss, Jr., "BROOKS, JAMES ABIJAH," accessed August 08, 2020, http://www.tshaonline.org/handbook/online/articles/fbrdv.